DefangLabs/samples/starter-sample/README.md

-# Phoenix & Postgres
+# Starter Sample #REMOVE_ME_AFTER_EDITING

-Defang is the easiest way to deploy containerized apps like this Phoenix + Postgres sample to AWS.
-This is a sample Phoenix application that uses a PostgreSQL database.
-The sample doesn't add anything to the database, but is based off of the default Phoenix getting started instructions which add a postgres database to the application.
+This is a sample that shows the rough structure of an actual Defang sample.
+This top paragraph should give a bit of context about the project and what it does.
+The rest of the README should be a guide on how to use the sample. #REMOVE_ME_AFTER_EDITING

 ## Prerequisites